 How many income tax brackets are there in Puerto Rico?

-The income tax system in Puerto Rico has 5 different tax brackets.
+The income tax system in Puerto Rico has five different tax brackets.
 For more details, check out our detail section.

 Puerto Rico Income Tax Brackets and Other Information